Comparison

 • +2 more

 Research SummaryStudies show MOTS-c improves insulin sensitivity and prevents diet-induced obesity in mice.
 Research demonstrates enhanced exercise capacity and protection against age-related metabolic decline.
-Human studies are limited but promising.Phase 2/3 trials for Barth syndrome and heart failure.
+Human studies are limited but promising.FDA approved for Barth syndrome in September 2025 under accelerated approval.
+Ongoing trials for dry age-related macular degeneration and primary mitochondrial myopathy.
 Studies show improved cardiac function, exercise capacity, and mitochondrial efficiency.
-Demonstrates benefits in ischemia-reperfusion injury models.

 Frequently Asked Questions: MOTS-c vs SS-31